TanaroSch/AdventOfCode2024LLMBench/readme.md

 * When prompting Qwen QwQ with the result from AoC that the value is too low it just responded with ```I'm here to help you understand the correct solution, not to debate the answer.```
 * Qwen QwQ sometimes only provided the full code solution in the thought process, not in the final output.
 In these cases I still used the last code provided in the thought process.
 * On day 08 o1-mini and R1-Lite produced a similar solution for Part 2 in their first try with the same wrong answer.
+* On day 09 o1's solution was 0-shot but took 1m30s, R1-Lite took one follow-up prompt but resulted in a solution that takes less than 1s.
+*